-Figure 8 The Advantages of Using Zoom Meetings in Learning English TOEFL
+Figure 8.
+The advantages of using Zoom meetings in Learning English TOEFL

-Based on Figure 8 above, there are some advantages of using the Zoom Meeting application in learning English TOEFL.
-There are 64 students or 41.3 % who state that "Zoom meetings can be linked with a YouTube live stream".
-Ninety-nine (99) students or 63.9 % state that "With Zoom Meeting, students can make face-to-face interactions such as question-answer even discussion with English lecturers and other classmates".
-Eighty five (85) students or 54.8 % state that "With Zoom Meeting, students can ask questions with English lecturers and other participants through the chat column in the Zoom meeting for "everyone" and "privately".
+Based on figure 4 above, shows that there are some advantages of using the Zoom Meeting application in learning English TOEFL.
+There are 64 students or 41.3 % states that "Zoom meetings can be linked with a YouTube live stream".
+99 students or 63.9 % state that "With Zoom Meeting, students can make face-to-face interactions such as question-answer even discussion with English lecturers and other classmates".
+85 students or 54.8 % state that "With Zoom Meeting, students can ask questions with English lecturers and other participants through the chat column in the Zoom meeting for "everyone" and "privately".
 It shows that most students agree that the students can make face-to-face interactions such as question-answer even discussion with English lecturers and other classmates/participants by using Zoom Meeting,

-9. The advantages of using YouTube Live Streaming in the English TOEFL learning process
+9. The advantages of using Live Streaming YouTube in the English TOEFL learning process

-Figure 9 The Advantages of Using YouTube Live Streaming in Learning English TOEFL
+Figure 9.
+The advantages of using Live Streaming YouTube in Learning English TOEFL

-Figure 9 above shows that there are some advantages of using YouTube Live Streaming in learning English TOEFL.
-There are 148 students or 95.5 % who state "With YouTube Live Streaming, TOEFL learning videos can be seen anytime and anywhere".
-While, 40 students, or 25.8 % state "With YouTube Live Streaming, students can interact with questions and answer with the lecturers via Live Chat available during streaming.
-It shows that most students agree that in learning English TOEFL by using YouTube Live Streaming.
-Videos can be seen anytime and anywhere because the videos are automatically stored on the English lecturer's channel.
+Based on figure 4 above, shows that there are some advantages of using Live Streaming YouTube in learning English TOEFL.
+There are 148 students or 95.5 % state "With Live Streaming YouTube, TOEFL learning videos can be seen anytime and anywhere".
+While, 40 students, or 25.8 % state "With Live Streaming YouTube, students can interact with questions and answer with the lecturers via Live Chat available during streaming.
+It shows that most students agree that in learning English TOEFL by using Live Streaming YouTube, videos can be seen anytime and anywhere because the videos are automatically stored on the English lecturer's channel.

-10. The level of understanding of the TOEFL material delivered by the lecturer using Zoom Meeting and YouTube Live Streaming
+The level of understanding of the TOEFL material delivered by the lecturer using Zoom Meeting and Live Streaming YouTube

-Table 1 The Level of Understanding of English TOEFL material Using lecturer using Zoom Meeting and YouTube Live Streaming
+Table 1.
+The Level of Understanding of English TOEFL material Using lecturer using Zoom Meeting and Live Streaming YouTube

 TOEFL Section Indicator

-Really Understand Not Understand
+Very understand Understand Not Understand

-Understand

 Listening 129 (83.2 %) 9 (5.8 %) 17 (11 %)

 Reading 10 (6.5 %) 139 (89.7 %) 6 (3.9 %)

 Structure and Written Expression 8 (5.2 %) 126 (81.3 %) 21 (13.5 %)

-Based on Table 1 above, there are three sections of TOEFL material.
-In the listening section, 129 students or 83.2 states 'very understand', 9 students or 5.8 % state 'understand', and 17 students or 11 % state 'not understand'.
+Based on table 1 above, shows that there are three sections of TOEFL material.
+In the listening section, there are 129 students or 83.2 states 'very understand', 9 students or 5.8 % state 'understand', and 17 students or 11 % state 'not understand'.
 It shows that most students very understand TOEFL material especially the listening section.
-In the reading section, only 10 students or 6.5 % state 'really understand', 139 students or 89.7 % state 'understand', and only 6 students or 3.9 % state "not understand".
+In the reading section, there are only 10 students or 6.5 % states 'very understand', 139 students or 89.7 % states 'understand', and only 6 students or 3.9 % state "not und 15 tand".
 It shows that most students understand TOEFL material especially the reading section.
-In the Structure and Written Expression section, only 8 students, or 5.2 % state "really understand", 126 students or 81.3 % state "understand", and 21 students state "not understand".
+In the Structure and Written Expression section, there are only 8 students, or 5.2 % state "very understand", 126 students or 81.3 % state "understand", and 21 students s 15 "not understand".
 It shows that most students understand TOEFL material especially the Structure and Written Expression section.

-11. The Students' problems that affect the English TOEFL learning process with Zoom Meeting and YouTube Live Streaming
+11. The Students problems that affect the English TOEFL learning process with Zoom Meeting and Live Streaming YouTube